theultimate1/twitter-fire-scraper/coding/twitter-fire-scraper/README.md

     pip install twitter-fire-scraper

+If it is already installed and a newer version is available, you can update with:

+	pip install twitter-fire-scraper --upgrade

 ## Notes

 This README assumes all commands take place in the same folder as this README file.